 Don't protein and fat provide energy?

-While carbs, fat and protein are all sources of energy in the diet, the amount of energy that each one provides varies:
+While carbohydrates, fat and protein are all sources of energy in the diet, the amount of energy that each one provides varies:

 - carbohydrate provides: about 4kcal (17kJ) per gram